plone/training/trainthetrainer/before.rst

 Depending on how you organise your training material subjects and agenda you can stick with one trainer for a group or you might need multiple trainers during the day.

-* With more than 4-5 people and more difficult subjects you'll probably have to shift in 'classroom' mode: set up a agenda, and stick to it.
-This is still doable with 1 trainer for 10-20 people, but when the level of individual students varies a lot and you also have and need to do excercises, you'll get stuck with only one trainer.
+* With more than 4-5 people and more difficult subjects you'll probably have to shift to 'classroom' mode: set up a agenda, and stick to it.
+This is still doable with 1 trainer for 10-20 people, but when the level of individual students varies a lot and you also have and need to do exercises, you'll get stuck with only one trainer.

 * Having two trainers is great for educating a second trainer, to monitor the room during a training, silently help students that have questions while the main trainer can continue discussing a subject.
-Unfortunately it's not always economically viable for smaller groups to have more than one trainer on a group.
+Unfortunately it's not always economically viable for smaller groups to have more than one trainer per group.

 * If you've mastered your training material and know what's in there, giving a training to 2-3 people can be great because you have the option to